Facilities (including ASSET lab)

 Equipment includes: MASS SPECTOMETRY - REIMS research system, incorporating ‘iKnife’, DART (Direct Analysis in Real Time) ionisation couple to single quadrupole detector, UPLC-QTof with associated processing software workflow suite; SPECTROSCOPY INSTRUMENTATION - FTIR (Fourier Transform Infra-red); NIR (Near Infrared) in benchtop and portable format; Raman.

 Also, ASSET is now at the forefront of handheld spectroscopy applications which can be used anywhere in complex supply chains.
-In October 2019, ASSET was awarded ISO/IEC 17025 accreditation (lab UKAS accreditation number 10515) for herbs and spice authenticity testing, an industry 'gold standard' that is rare for a university lab.
+In October 2019, ASSET was awarded ISO/IEC 17025 accreditation (lab UKAS accreditation number 10515) for herbs and spice authenticity testing, an industry 'gold standard' that is extremely rare for a university lab.

 The agrifood industry is the biggest employer in the Northern Ireland manufacturing sector, providing jobs for over 100,000 people and contributing more than £5.5 billion pa to the local economy.
 Northern Irish agrifood has a reputation for being high-quality, due to a strong agricultural tradition and relatively short supply chains.